lucilands/Cexept/README.md

 Because of this any exception ID should be between 0 and *CEXEPT_MAX_EXCEPTIONS* aswell.
 This is because the library internally stores the error messages in an array with the size *CEXEPT_MAX_EXCEPTIONS* and uses it as a lookup table for the error messages.

-To get function names in the stacktrace debug symbols must be included.
+To get function names in the stacktrace the binary has to be compiled with `-rdynamic`.

 # Features
  - C99 compatable